wenkangjing/notes-launch-school/notes/note_200.md

 ####
 - git fetch
-  get commits from remote to local
+  + get commits from remote to local
+  + just update remote-tracking
+  + never change any of local branches
+  + save to do without changing working area
+  + just for keey an eye one what happen on remote repo

 - git diff master origin/master
   check difference / conflict

-- git diff master origin/master
+- git pull
+  + = git fetch + git merge
+  + when you want to get you local up to date with remote

 - git push
 ??? -u upstream